Google doesn’t only have the highest search volume, it also has the most popular browser for search.

 Honestly, don’t know how I would get through my day without Pocket.
 It’s emerged as the best bookmarking site for the current moment, beating out Instapaper and others because of its recommendation engine, great interface, and community features.

 Grammarly can also correct your social media posts, your emails and whatever else when you have it installed.
 It’s spell check for the web, keeping us all sane.
 Also, you can get an online grammar check on Grammarly’s website and have your writing checked for all types of mistakes.

 The problem is not your memory, it’s the world we live in (or at least I like to think so).
 But the world isn’t all a bad place, especially when the team from Dashlane comes to your rescue to save you from any password-induced nightmares.

 This is one of those browser extensions that sounds like a joke but then you realize it’s the exact thing that has been missing your whole life.

-When you type in a non-productive, time-wasting website, it takes you back to a more productive one, to a motivational quote or a timer where it shows you how much time you’ve already spent on the site.
+Similar to StayFocusd, but when you type in a non-productive, time-wasting website, it takes you back to a more productive one, to a motivational quote or a timer where it shows you how much time you’ve already spent on the site.

 You can’t visit the sites that you waste time on…what will you do with that time?
 It’s time to get things done and TimeWarp makes sure you have the time to do it.